openqbit-diy/MiniQRNG/README.md

 the quantum physics properties of a laser.
 Later on we will tell you how to build it at home at a low cost.

+In the extensions directory is the OpenQbitQRNGwithSSH extension which contains the blocks for the creation of QRNG (Quantum Random Number Generator) from the camera of your mobile device (smartphone).

+In the HandBooks directory are the user manuals for the use of the OpenQbitQRNGwithSSH extension.
+In this directory you will find manuals in different languages ​​(Spanish, English, Italian, French, Dutch, German, Russian, Portuguese, Japanese and Chinese)

 Today's cryptography is based on random number sequences.
 The pseudo-random number generators currently in use appear to provide random bit sequences, but in reality these bit sequences have certain patterns, so there is a risk of being hacked or otherwise manipulated